dgaydukov/cert-aws/files/sa.md

 When you set OAI from cloudfront you can set `update bucket policy` and aws will itself add such policy to your s3 bucket.
 Of course you can do it manually, or edit it after this.
 In this case your s3 bucket is public, but can be accessed only by cloudfornt user with OAI=E27OQ9NRS1N0QR.

+Anti-pattern
+* all users access website from specific location
+* all users use vpn to access website (users in different locations, but from aws they will use single location of vpn server)

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry data, and more into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
-* Kinesis Firehose - load massive volumes of streaming data into AWS.
+* Kinesis Firehose - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading)
 Receives stream data and stores it in s3/RedShift/ElasticSearch
-* Kinesis Streams - build custom applications for more complex analysis of streaming data in real time
+* Kinesis Streams - ability to process the data in the stream.
+Stream for processing data, firehose - for storing them in s3.
 * Kinesis Analytics - analyze streaming data real time with standard SQL

 AntiPattern